shrutiijainn11/SQL-Data-Analysis/README.md

     Queries/: Includes various SQL query scripts that demonstrate different data analysis techniques.
     Examples/: Provides example outputs and use cases for the SQL queries.

-Installation

-To use the SQL scripts provided in this repository, follow these steps:

     Clone the repository:

-    bash

     git clone https://github.com/shrutiijainn11/SQL-Data-Analysis.git
     cd SQL-Data-Analysis